Trans-Neptunian object: Spectral types after the James Webb Space Telescope

 The distribution of these groups shows no clear relation with physical parameters or dynamical class, except for the color in the visible and the fact that all cold classical TNOs belong to the Cliff class.
-These three groups are also reproduced, with some differences, in centaurs(including active ones such as Chiron), in Neptune Trojans, and in ETNOs, making them a useful reference for icy bodies throughout the Solar System.
+These three groups are also reproduced, with some differences, in centaurs (including active ones such as Chiron), in Neptune trojans, and in ETNOs, making them a useful reference for icy bodies throughout the Solar System.
 Similarities have also been noted with debris disk spectra.

 As expected given their peculiar compositions, the dwarf planets Eris and Makemake do not fall into any of these groups.
 The same is true for large (~1000 km) dwarf planet candidates such as Quaoar, Gonggong, and Sedna, which show distinctive spectral profiles with irradiation products of methane.

 Size determination and distribution

 Size comparison between the Moon, Neptune's moon Triton, Pluto, several large TNOs, and the dwarf planet Ceres.
 Their respective shapes are not represented.

-Characteristically, big (bright) objects are typically on inclined orbits, whereas the invariable plane regroups mostly small and dim objects.
+Characteristically, big (bright) objects are typically on inclined orbits, whereas the invariable plane mostly contains small and dim objects in the cold classical belt.

 It is difficult to estimate the diameter of TNOs.
 For very large objects, with very well known orbital elements (like Pluto), diameters can be precisely measured by occultation of stars.
 For other large TNOs, diameters can be estimated by thermal measurements.
 The intensity of light illuminating the object is known (from its distance to the Sun), and one assumes that most of its surface is in thermal equilibrium (usually not a bad assumption for an airless body).
 For a known albedo, it is possible to estimate the surface temperature, and correspondingly the intensity of heat radiation.
 Further, if the size of the object is known, it is possible to predict both the amount of visible light and emitted heat radiation reaching Earth.
 A simplifying factor is that the Sun emits almost all of its energy in visible light and at nearby frequencies, while at the cold temperatures of TNOs, the heat radiation is emitted at completely different wavelengths (the far infrared).

 Thus there are two unknowns (albedo and size), which can be determined by two independent measurements (of the amount of reflected light and emitted infrared heat radiation).
 TNOs are so far from the Sun that they are very cold, hence producing black-body radiation around 60 micrometres in wavelength.
 This wavelength of light is impossible to observe from the Earth's surface, but can be observed from space using, e.g. the Spitzer Space Telescope.
 For ground-based observations, astronomers observe the tail of the black-body radiation in the far infrared.
 This far infrared radiation is so dim that the thermal method is only applicable to the largest KBOs.
 For the majority of (small) objects, the diameter is estimated by assuming an albedo.
 However, the albedos found range from 0.50 down to 0.05, resulting in a size range of 1,200–3,700 km for an object of magnitude of 1.0.